Sat, May 23rd, 2020

 Following the introduction of yoga and further team-building exercises, the school then turned its attention to its Code of Discipline.
 “We redrafted the Code of Discipline with a focus on catching the children being good,” Carol explained.
 “Positive reinforcement for positive behaviour!”

-Davis Community College faced a number of challenges when the school experienced exponential student growth along with structural refurbishment in recent years.
+Davis College faced a number of challenges when the school experienced exponential student growth along with structural refurbishment in recent years.

 As Ronan O’Sullivan and his colleagues were concerned for the wellbeing of staff and students during this time, they sought ways to support them during the period of flux.

-Their project examined how sport and exercise can improve mental health in school.
+With that in mind, their project examined how sport and exercise can improve mental health within the school.
 Partnered with a Scandinavian school, they looked at physical education classes, their structure and the incorporation of activities.
 This ultimately led to the introduction of yoga at Davis College.
 As Ronan explains: “Yoga gave people the ability to relax, take time out, and get a little space within the school.”

 Peer-learning and a strong dissemination strategy is paramount as Mikey is eager to ensure easy access for project partners.